-But still, fall and winter is just the perfect time of year for this original score especially considering how lovely tracks like “Christmas Morning,” “Snow in the Garden,” and “Christmas Breakfast” are.
+But still, fall and winter are just the perfect times of year for this original score especially considering how lovely tracks like “Christmas Morning,” “Snow in the Garden,” and “Christmas Breakfast” are.

 In the same way that “Orchard House (Main Title)” has a beautiful way of what feels like nostalgic transportation, “It’s Romance” in the Little Women 2019 original score does the job just as exquisitely.
 I could listen to it for hours on end without ever feeling the need to take it off replay.
 It’s magical, it’s triumphant, and in every way, it’s cathartic.
 As is the track, “Little Women.”

 I also have such a soft for “Plumfield,” which is so transcendently moving in the coziest means of leaving a lasting impression and making me care so deeply about a place I’ve never been to.
 And even though I’m more of an Amy and Laurie girl, “Laurie and Jo on the Hill” is so beautifully somber, it hits hard.

 There are also “The Letter” and “Amy, Fred, Meg & John” which are both such lovely tracks for the emotions they are tied to.
 So, essentially what I’m saying is: every track in the Little Women 2019 original score is a hit.
 Don’t even get me started on the magic that is “Dr. March’s Daughters.”